mrdomino/onepass/HACKING.md

 ### Why These Restrictions?

 Each password corresponds to exactly one number in the range `[0, schema_size)`.
-If multiple regex matches could produce the same string, we'd have multiple numbers generating identical passwords, which would reduce entropy and compromise security.
+If multiple regex matches could produce the same string, we’d have multiple numbers generating identical passwords, which would reduce entropy and compromise security.

 ## Schema Enumeration